 Aster undulatus, [Wavy-leaf aster, Symphyotrichum undulatum (L.) G.L.
 Nesom] also introduced from Massachusetts, perhaps on account of its thick epidermis, thrives well in the garden.
 Its flowers are pleasing and about of the same tone as those of A cordifolius.
 [Note: Not native to Minnesota]

-I would like to exchange roots of asters, if agreeable to any members of the chapter [see note at bottom of page for].
+I would like to exchange roots of asters, if agreeable to any members of the chapter [see note at bottom of page].
 I wish to experiment again with my failures and would like some specimens also of:

 Aster shortii [Short’s Aster, Symphyotrichum shortii (Lindl.)
 G.L.
 Nesom, native]